 First things first.
 What Eat Locals gets right is that this film feels pretty original when it comes to its concept.
 Gone are the gun-totting, leather-clad wearing vampires.
 You won't find any shimmering vampires in sunlight.
 Hell, Eat Locals isn't even really that dark.
 So don't go in expecting some primeval type of blood-sucker.
 What we have is a group of vampires who are living out their days, watching over their own designated districts.
 They meet up every hundred years or so during troubled times to discuss tactics.
 They feel very classy.

 While this movie is dialogue heavy at the beginning.
 It's them introducing us to this group of vampires and a way to reveal that they require a new replacement.
 One of the eight has secretly been eating children to feed and curb his hunger.
 This is very much against the vampire rules.
 So they need to initiate a human into the vamp clan by all agreeing and turning him into a creature of the night.
 I enjoyed watching these eight different vamps bicker and argue.
 It was a lot of personality clashing that gave this film a very heavy dose of comedy.
 For me, the dynamic is what made this film so enjoyable.
 The banter is the highlight.

-Lastly, I think this is an extremely talented cast.
+Lastly, I think this is an incredibly talented cast.
 It was great to see Charlie Cox look like he's having some fun in a role.
-I love him in Netflix's Daredevil but that's a dark role for him.
+I love him in Netflix's Daredevil, but that's a dark role for him.
 Freema Agyeman is also another actress who I've seen in a lot and looks like she is having a blast here.
 Dexter Fletcher and Ruth Jones are hilarious in smaller roles.
-Eve Myles is quite alluring as a vampire and Tony Curran is owning his role.
+Eve Myles is quite alluring as a vampire as well, and Tony Curran owns his role.
 So many great actors in this film.
 It looks like they all had a lot of fun with their roles and it shows onscreen.

 DEATH TOLL: 30 (Estimated)